Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 - **TDI** Test Data Input
 - **TDO** Test Data Output

-The JTAG interface can also come with an independant reset signal.
+The JTAG interface can also come with an independent reset signal.
-That said, since Xilinx JTAG interface do not have this independant reset signal, we will need to use the JTAG FSM reset state as our reset signal.
+That said, since Xilinx JTAG interfaces do not have this independent reset signal, we will need to use the JTAG FSM reset state as our reset signal.

 {{< figure
     src="board_jtag_intf.svg"